nbgallery/nbgallery/docs/revisions.md

  * `update`: A notebook was updated.
  * `metadata`: The notebook itself wasn't changed, but metadata affecting visibility was changed.
 For example, a private notebook was made public.
 The git repo itself has no record of this change, so the revision hash from the previous revision is carried forward.

-Deletes are not reflected in the database because notebooks deletions cascade to the `revisions` table.
+Deletes are not reflected in the database because notebook deletions cascade to the `revisions` table.
 When a notebook is deleted, all records about it will be removed from `revisions`, but it will still be in the git log.

 ## Visibility